zorael/kameloso/README.md

 * `vanilla`, builds without any specific extras
 * `colours`, compiles in terminal colours
 * `web`, compiles in extra plugins with web access
-* `full`, includes both of the above plus Twitch chat support
+* `application`, includes both of the above plus Twitch chat support
-* `twitch`, everything so far, plus the Twitch streamer bot
+* `twitch`, everything so far, plus the Twitch streamer bot plugin
-* `posix`, default on Posix-like systems (Linux, OSX, ...), equals `colours` and `web`
-* `windows`, default on Windows, also equals `colours` and `web`
 * `dev`, development build equalling everything available, including things like more error messages

 List them with `dub build --print-configs`.
 You can specify which to compile with the `-c` switch.
-Not supplying one will make it build the default for your operating system.
+Not supplying one will make it build the default `application` configuration.

 ```sh
 $ dub build -c twitch